Best States for Full-Time RV Living (2021)

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 - The best states for full-time RV living vary depending on the time of year, allowing you to follow the weather

 - If you’re looking for a state to set up a domicile while on the road, Florida and Texas are good choices

 - Each of the best states to visit in your RV offer a wide variety of federal parks and privately-run RV parks

 The best thing about living in your RV full time is that you can follow the weather, so our list includes states best for visiting at every time of year.
-We ranked the states based on weather, access to federal parks, and RV insurance options so you can be sure you’re in compliance with auto insurance laws.
+We ranked the states based on weather, access to federal parks, and RV insurance options.

 Living in an RV full time means you’re not always living in the same place.
 While many full-timers spend months at a time in one place or another, most have chosen their lifestyle to allow a lot of variety in the places they call home throughout the year.